 The Vicious Circle, or The Woman in Brown (June 5, 1955)

-Released on July 21, 1948: When five poor farmers will not sell their land to the wealthy Baron, he accuses them of murder and will do whatever it takes to get them off of the land.
+Released on July 21, 1948: (running time 62 minutes) When five poor farmers will not sell their land to the wealthy Baron, he accuses them of murder and will do whatever it takes to get them off of their land.

 Directed by W. Lee Wilder